Webdev-DavidM/invoice-app/README.md

 ### Still to do

 There is a bug when you delete the first item in the invoice.
 The invoice then closes.
-The item is deleted but it is tedious to have to back in to check this.
-This issue is a formik issue so I need to contact them to resolve this issue
+The item is deleted but it is tedious to have to go back in to check this.
+This issue is a formik issue so I need to contact them to resolve this issue.

 # To run locally